 Be specific and don’t skimp on the details.
 Whether the line from A to B is perfectly straight or ends up having some zigs and zags, your road map can keep you on track and moving forward.

-Consistency is the secret sauce to achieving scary goals.
+Consistency is the secret sauce to achieving your really scary goals.